fix

 Red alert!

 I think we can all agree that no application or system is ever perfect or completely free from vulnerabilities, and the ones that are are exceedingly rare.
-Are these vulnerabilities really as serious as they are being reported?
+Are these vulnerabilities as serious as they are being reported?
 Effectively understanding and weighting a vulnerability's severity, and knowing which ones represent imminent danger and need immediate actions can be a challenging task.
-For many years I’ve been reading vulnerability reports from all types of sources including but not limited to: automated tools, security researchers, external pen-testers, auditors, bug bounty hunters, development managers, published CVE’s, etc. The one thing I can tell you with some certainty is that almost everyone has additional motives which influence their scoring.
-It’s less common to see vulnerabilities weighted fairly and accurately based on impact, context, and risk than it is to see them scored appropriately for what they actually are.
+But why does CVSS suck at accurately assessing these vulnerabilities?
+For many years I’ve been reading vulnerability reports from all types of sources including but not limited to automated tools, security researchers, external pentesters, auditors, bug bounty hunters, development managers, published CVEs, etc. The one thing I can tell you with some certainty is that almost everyone has additional motives which influence their scoring.
+It’s less common to see vulnerabilities weighted fairly and accurately based on impact, context, and risk than it is to see them scored appropriately for what they are.
 So how do you minimize these misrepresentations and come up with a fair and calibrated way to weigh the severity of a vulnerability?
 The answer may seem obvious at first, use a standardized system.
-Since 2005 the most commonly used standard has been the Common Vulnerability Scoring System (CVSS), in fact it is now up to Version 3.1 of the specification.
-Unfortunately the reality is…
+Since 2005 the most commonly used standard has been the Common Vulnerability Scoring System (CVSS) it is now up to Version 3.1 of the specification.

-Also consider poor scoring in CVSS is not always the fault of the specification itself.
-Lack of proper training and understanding on how to set the metrics appropriately is also an exceedingly common issue.
+Also, consider poor scoring in CVSS is not always the fault of the specification itself.
+Lack of proper training and understanding of how to set the metrics appropriately is also an exceedingly common issue.
 Put a dozen random security professionals in a room and ask them all to calculate the CVSS score of a specific vulnerability and you’ll quickly see what I mean.

 Let me give you some common examples I’ve frequently seen.